Wednesday, 6 November 2024

 Spiny-cheeked Honeyeater

-Two species of Babblers were spotted, including the few White-browed Babblers and a family group of Grey-crowned Babblers.
+Two species of Babblers were spotted, including a few White-browed Babblers and a family group of Grey-crowned Babblers.
 Funny thing about these Australo-Papuan babbler is that while they look and behave just like true babblers, they are not related at all, in fact they are more closely related to Logrunners!

 White-Browed Babbler